 Your palm should be facing downward.

-Again, extend your arm out to the side.
+Again, extend your left arm out to the side.

 This time when you extend your arm, bend it at the elbow, pointing your hand upward.
 This creates a 90-degree angle.